Hacker0x01/react-datepicker/README.md

 ### Localization

-The date picker relies on [moment.js internationalization](http://momentjs.com/docs/#/i18n/) to localize its display components.
-By default, the date picker will use the locale globally set in moment, which is English.
+The date picker relies on [date-fns internationalization](https://date-fns.org/v2.0.0-alpha.18/docs/I18n) to localize its display components.
+By default, the date picker will use the locale globally set, which is English.
+Provided are 3 helper methods to set the locale:

+- **registerLocale** (string, object): loads an imported locale object from date-fns
+- **setDefaultLocale** (string): sets a registered locale as the default for all datepicker instances
+- **getDefaultLocale**: returns a string showing the currently set default locale

+To load an alternate locale:

+- Import the helper methods you need: `import { registerLocale, setDefaultLocale } from DatePicker;`
+- Import the locale from date-fns: `import fi from 'date-fns/locale/fi';`
+- Register the locale: `registerLocale('fi', fi);`

 Locales can be changed in the following ways:

-* **Globally** by calling `moment.locale(lang)`
+- **Globally** - `setDefaultLocale('fi');`
-* **Picker-specific** by providing the `locale` prop
+- **Picker-specific** by providing the `locale` prop - `<DatePicker locale='fi' ... />`

-Locales can be further configured in moment with various [customization options](http://momentjs.com/docs/#/customization/).

-_As of version 0.23, the `weekdays` and `weekStart` DatePicker props have been removed.
-Instead, they can be configured with the `weekdaysMin` and `week.dow` moment locale customization options._

 ## Compatibility